 Sometimes his images are unapologetically political.
 There was this powerful illustration following the violence in Ferguson, MO.
 And Jullien found himself the unexpected object of media attention after he Instagrammed his simple, powerful image of the Eiffel Tower crossed with the peace symbol right after the 2015 Paris terrorist attacks.
 (The drawing went viral.
 More about it here.)

 Last year, Jullien published his first children’s book, the brilliant This is Not a Book, which played with the simple physicality of a rectangular board book.
-With each spread, Jullien transformed the book into a series of whimsical objects and scenarios: a laptop, a monster’s mouth, a tightrope, a naked rear end.
+With each spread, Jullien transformed the book into a series of whimsical objects: a laptop, a monster’s mouth, a tightrope, a naked rear end.
 Now, Phaidon has published his second book, Before & After, and it’s (dare I say it?) even better.

 The concept is simple — showing toddlers the meaning of “before” and “after.”
 Before: a dirty cat is licking its paw.
 After: the cat is clean.

 But naturally, the artist doesn’t leave it at that.
 Jullien plays with the predictability of the pairings, delivering narratives that are by turns funny, surprising and even thought provoking.
 It’s not all as straightforward as simple cause and effect.
 There’s often a missing piece to his scenarios— a beat of the story that’s implied but not spelled out.
 Sometimes it’s psychological.
 Sometimes it’s existential.